torchbox/wagtail-grapple/README.md

 ![GraphQL Preview Demo](docs/demo.gif)

-There is a range of GraphQL packages for Python and sepcifically Django.
+There is a range of GraphQL packages for Python and specifically Django.
-However, Getting these packages to work out of the box with an existing infrastructure without errors isn't as easy to come by.
+However, getting these packages to work out of the box with an existing infrastructure without errors isn't as easy to come by.

 The purpose of Grapple is to be able to build GraphQL endpoints on a model by model basis as quickly as possible.
 The setup and configuration have been designed to be as simple but also provide the best features;
-No complex serliazers need to be written just add a `graphql_fields` list to your model and away you go (although if you want to go deeper you can!).
+No complex serializers need to be written - just add a `graphql_fields` list to your model and away you go (although if you want to go deeper you can!).

 #### Features: